 If there hasn’t been anybody living in the house for a long while before you buy it, it’s likely that some other guests will have moved in.
 Old houses are magnets for pests of all kinds so you’ll have to clear them all out before you can move in unless you want to share your house with insects or rats.

 One pest that people often forget about is bees, but they love to build their nests in old, empty houses.
 Don’t make the mistake of thinking you can get rid of it with a broom handle and a bin bag, you’re going to get stung all over if you do that.
 You need to call up a proper bee removal company and have them deal with it for you.
-They’ll make sure that the nest is disposed of safely and it doesn’t come back.
+They’ll make sure to safely dispose of the nest at keep it from coming back.